Shimizu-Technology/dentist-appointment-backend/README.md

 ### Admin Endpoints

-Most “admin” functionality is integrated into the resource controllers above (e.g., Dentists, Appointment Types, and Appointments).
+Most “admin” functionality is integrated into the resource controllers above (Dentists, Appointment Types, and Appointments).
 For clarity, these require `admin?`:

 - **Dentists**
 - **Appointment Types**
 - **Appointments** (admin sees all, can update/delete all)
+- **Clinic Schedules** (open/close times, closed days, dentist unavailabilities)

 ### Users (Admin Only)